hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 Summary
 ========

-    *"I took my time to complete this unit because I knew that if I made purposeful decisions, they would connect together when completing the coding in the later units.
-I disregarded style sheets and visual design, leaving my mock up to be a very bare metal with an emphasis on the sitemap, carefully engineered to my personas and their scenarios."*
+    *"I took my time to complete this unit to make purposeful decisions.
+They save me time later when completing the coding in later units.
+I wrote .html with future scripts and styling in mind, leaving my mock up to be a very baremetal with an emphasis on the sitemap.
+My site is built to suit my personas and their scenarios."*

 The work